-- discuss important strategic issues, like where the company is going and how it’s doing (you do that don’t you?)
+- discuss important strategic issues, like where the firm is going and how it’s doing (you do that don’t you?)

-- save time on operational issues – telling a group once about how not to do something is easier than telling 5 individuals separately.
+- save time on operational issues.
+Telling your team about how to do something is easier than telling 5 separate people.

-A structured agenda adds value to the meeting (click for ideas about agendas and 6 team meeting ideas for better team meetings)
+A structured agenda adds value to the meeting (click 6 team meeting ideas for better team meetings)

 This article has great ideas to help you improving your team, would you like to download a series of reports to help even more?
 Take the next step to improving your team.
 These free reports are stuffed with the principles that have helped our clients to succeed and they’re available for you now.
 Click here to access these reports specially designed to help you improve your team.